Paula Johnson

 Paula Adina Johnson (born 1959) is an American cardiologist and the current president of Wellesley College.
 She is the first Black woman to serve in this role.

 Prior to her role as president of Wellesley, Johnson founded and served as the inaugural executive director of the Mary Horrigan Connors Center for Women's Health & Gender Biology, as well as Chief of the Division of Women's Health at Brigham and Women's Hospital.

 Early life and education

 Paula Johnson was born and raised in New York.
-She spoke to WGBH about her childhood: "I was very fortunate growing up in Brooklyn.
-I have one sister, and from a very early age my mother focused on us not only being well-educated, but also thinking independently.
-I think that gave me the latitude to think differently about my college education.
-I went to Harvard Radcliffe, which allowed me to really have my first introduction to women's health."
+She grew up in Brooklyn and has one sister.

 Johnson graduated from Samuel J. Tilden High School in Brooklyn.
 She then attended Radcliffe College, where she majored in biology and graduated in 1980.
 Afterward, she attended Harvard Medical School.
 Developing an interest clinical epidemiology, she also studied at the Harvard School of Public Health.
 In 1985, she received her medical doctor's degree (M.D.) and a master's in public health (MPH) degrees from Harvard.